thomas-crane/nrelay/docs/plugin-components.md

 #### `getPlayersFor(client: Client): IPlayerData[] | null`
 Calling this method will return an array of all players which are tracked by the client.
 If the client does not having tracking enabled, then `null` will be returned.
 If tracking is enabled, but there are no players to track, then and empty array will be returned.

+#### `on(event: string | symbol, listener: (...args: any[]) => void): EventEmitter`
+Used to attach an event listener to the player tracker.

+Events which can be fired are:
+ + `'enter'` - Fired when a player enters the current map.
+The callback will be passed the `IPlayerData` of the player who entered.
+ + `'leave'` - Fired when a player leaves the current map.
+The callback will be passed the `IPlayerData` of the player who left.

 ### Example usage:

 ```typescript